AcademiaSinicaNLPLab/my_dotfiles/README.md

 3. Unfold directory in nerdtree with `<Space>`
 4. In nerdtree, change working directory by moving cursor to the directory and press `<Enter>` (usually, I will then open a vertical shell and then do something in the working directory)
 3. Working directory automatically changes when you switch between tabs
-4. To execute shell commands, enter terminal mode in a a vertical split window with `Alt+e`
+4. To execute shell commands, enter terminal mode in a vertical split window with `Alt+e`
 5. To have two shells in a tab, split a new horizontal shell with `Alt+o`
 6. Have a shell in a new tab with `Alt+t`